bvanelli/actualpy/README.md

 import decimal
 import datetime
 from actual import Actual
-from actual.database import Transactions
+from actual.queries import get_accounts, create_transaction_from_ids

 with Actual(base_url="http://localhost:5006", password="mypass", file="My budget") as actual:
-    act = actual.get_accounts()[0]  # get first account
+    act = get_accounts(actual.session)[0]  # get first account
+    t = create_transaction_from_ids(
-    t = Transactions.new(act.id, decimal.Decimal(10.5), datetime.date.today(), notes="My first transaction")
+        actual.session, datetime.date.today(), act.id, None, notes="My first transaction", amount=decimal.Decimal(10.5)
-    actual.add(t)
+    )
+    actual.session.add(t)
+    actual.commit()  # use the actual.commit() instead of session.commit()!
 ```

 ![added-transaction](./docs/static/added-transaction.png)

 # Contributing

 The goal is to have more features implemented and tested on the Actual API.
+If you have ideas, comments, bug fixes or
+requests feel free to open an issue or submit a pull request.